Police

 Mount Cameroon is an active volcano that may experience explosions and lava flows.
 Ask local authorities before climbing it.

 Get comprehensive travel insurance before you leave.
-Your policy needs to cover all overseas medical costs, including medical evacuation.
+Your policy needs to cover all overseas medical costs, including hospital stays and medical evacuation.
 The Australian Government won’t pay for these costs.

 If you can't afford travel insurance, you can't afford to travel.
 This applies to everyone, no matter how healthy and fit you are.